EatWithMenu/slate/source/includes/_apis.md

 * PATCH request (with an **admin** access token in the header), which updates the review with `review_id` in the database with the request's body contents.
 * DELETE request (with an **admin** access token in the header), which deletes the review with `review_id` in the database.

+To the `\review\<restaurant_id>\` endpoint, we support:

+* GET request (with a valid access token in the header), which returns all reviews associated with `restaurant_id` in the database

+To the `\review\<restaurant_id>\<max_number_of_reviews>\` endpoint, we support:

+* GET request (with a valid access token in the header), which returns maximum of max_number_of_reviews number of reviews associated with the restaurant.
+You do not have to worry whether the number you request exceeds the actual number of reviews present.
+For instance, if you request 1000 reviews for a restaurant that currently has 600 reviews, this endpoint will return 600 reviews present.

 # User API